No products in the basket.

 Towards the end of the 18th Century, the Niddry Street Vaults became home to numerous taverns, merchants, and anybody who wanted to fly under the radar of law enforcement.
 It is said that serial killers Burke and Hare used the vaults to stash bodies during the height of their dastardly deeds.

 A modern witches coven set up shop in the vaults after their excavation, which may account for some of the heightened paranormal activity in the location.
 It is said that shortly after claiming the vaults, members of the coven set about searching for a room in which to stage their various rituals.
-After settling on a room and doing whatever it is witches do (possibly cursing Shakespeare), the group left for the night.
+After settling into a room and doing whatever it is witches do (possibly cursing Shakespeare), the group left for the night.
 Upon their return the following day, they found the room in a state of disrepair and some reported seeing a “shadow man” in the mirror which hung in the room.

 Another room in the vault is said to be home to a vicious poltergeist, who has attacked numerous visitors over the years.
-During the vaults’ early years as a tourist attraction, lightbulbs installed in the room would explode for seemingly no reason at all.
+During the vaults’ early years as a tourist attraction, light bulbs installed in the room would explode for seemingly no reason at all.
 Any replacement bulb would meet a similar fate, and caretakers eventually stopped trying to light the room altogether.
 It now lies in a state of perpetual darkness, save for the torches and lanterns carried by those determined to visit.

 Other Haunted Places in Scotland: